Dr. Kim Burns

 Career Growth In Higher Ed I am excited to share an interview with my friend and colleague Ashley Moore.
 Ashley and I collaborated often when we were in our campus-based positions.
 Currently, Ashley is the Director of Client Sales and Service at FlexProfessionals in Boston.
 We talked about her transition from higher education to a […]

-Celebrating International Coaching Week with Coaching Tools: The Career Wheel
+Celebrating International Coaching Week: The Career Wheel

 consultant in higher education admin typing